Life in Champaign-Urbana

 Getting Around Town

 Champaign-Urbana’s award-winning mass transit bus system covers the majority of the twin cities and is free to students.
 With a convenient schedule to and from the law school, it’s a great option and very popular.
 Pedestrian-friendly and bike-friendly, Champaign-Urbana has a growing number of bike lanes on shared roads.
 Each MTD bus is also equipped with an easy-to-use bike rack.
-Uber and Zipcar are also available.
+Uber, Lyft, and Zipcar are also available.